 After an intro to tilde communities, I demonstrate our class tilde server by logging in, and I let students request a login username, then give them a complex password, and show them how to login via ssh on the classroom computers (Macs) or via Git-Bash on Windows.

 I looked for a free server such as the Google Cloud Compute, but I couldn’t find a free tier price that allowed 20 users (unless I’m mistaken).
 Alternatively, I could and probably should have set up a server on a Pi or other old computer.
 Instead, I signed up to create the cheapest instance I could find, which looked to be $2.50 monthly on vultr.com, cheaper than Digital Ocean for example.
 They have you add money to your account, which I believe was $10 minimum, so I added this amount, selected their cheapest plan, and created a “cloud compute” instance.
 I want to point out that with the estimated usage amount I have, my plan will actually work out to about $6 a month.
 I don’t know why it’s higher but caveat emptor.
 I’ve filed a ticket to request an explanation and will update this once I get a useful response.

 (update 2021-09-27: Vultr responded that only their Atlanta data center allows for $2.50 monthly service, and that often it is ‘sold out.’
-This information is not stated on the signup page, nor even on any FAQ page.
-The customer service response was fairly rude (my email wasn’t), and I will probably not use Vultr again).
+I will likely try another service next time or self-hosted on a Raspberry Pi.)